esuteau/car_traffic_sign_classifier/writeup_template.md

 At first, I thought that converting the image to grayscale would be a bad idea, as loosing the color information could be critical to the classification of the signs.
 I seems that I was wrong and the network trains much faster with only grayscale images.
 I still believe that maybe a more complex network architecture would take advantage of the RGB colors for classification and reach a higher accuracy.
 I guess that working with grayscale helps the network focus on extracting the most important features of each sign.

-I also played with normalization but it did not help much.
-The network usually trained much faster with non normalized data...

-In the end, I just convert to grayscale and shuffle, and with the right network architecture, I get close to 95% of accuracy.
+In the end, I converted the data to grayscale, normalized and shuffled, and with my final network architecture, I get 95% of accuracy on the validation set

 ####2.
 Final model architecture